 How can I add more folate to my diet?

-If you are concerned you’re not getting enough folate, try adding more fresh fruits, vegetables, legumes, seeds, and leafy greens mentioned above, and consider adding some Nuzest Quick Vita Kick to your diet.
+If you are concerned you’re not getting enough folate, try adding more fresh fruits, vegetables, legumes, seeds, and leafy greens mentioned above, and consider adding some Nuzest Quick Vita Kick and Good Green Snack bar to your diet.

 Gropper, SS, Smith, JL.
 Advanced Nutrition and Human Metabolism, Sixth Edition.
 Wadsworth: Belmont, CA. 2013.